av-mae-uf/av1tenth-docs/docs/assignments/projects/project2.rst

 Project 2: Stanley Controller Path Following
 =============================================

 This project will cover how to write a stanley controller on your car to follow a path around a set of gps points.
+A brief powerpoint presentation on this can be found :download:`here <project_files/1_gps_nav_problem.pptx>` .
 All the poses and the other info have been given to your in the ``eml4930_gps_nav`` repo.
 You will need a pose estimator from `Milestone 5 <../milestones/milestone5.html>`_

 * **Due Date:** TBD